canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 #### Open Resource Exchange

-Add a link to your source code repository on the [Open Source Code section of the Open Resource Exchange](https://canada-ca.github.io/ore-ero/open-source-code.html).
+It is highly recommended that departments add a link to their projects' source code repositories on the [Open Source Code section of the Open Resource Exchange](https://canada-ca.github.io/ore-ero/open-source-code.html).
+This will help raise visibility to all the projects managed by the GC and potentially increase collaboration.

 Instructions for how to update the data can be found on [GitHub](https://github.com/canada-ca/ore-ero/tree/master/_data).

-## Other notes

-### Copyright

-The [Ownership of Copyright](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty.
-This applies to source code developed by Government of Canada employees.

-However, Government of Canada employees have [Moral Rights](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-8) and as the author of a work has the right to the integrity of the work and the right to be associated with the work as its author by name or under a pseudonym and the right to remain anonymous.

-### Official languages

-Source code is exempt (including inline comments) of the provisions of the [Policy on Official Languages](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160).

-Documentation (not in source code files) should however be bilingual?

-Depends whether an open source project is considered under Language of work (6.3) or Communications with the public (6.2)